cryspen/verify-rust-std/testable-simd-models/README.md

 These extern intrinsics are typically platform-specific functions that map to low-level instructions.

 The third kind are `defined` intrinsics that are given proper definitions in Rust, and their code may depend on the builtin intrinsics or the extern intrinsics.
-There defined intrinsics represent higher-level operations that are wrappers around one or more assembly instructions.
+These defined intrinsics represent higher-level operations that are wrappers around one or more assembly instructions.

 ### Modeling builtin intrinsics manually